graalvm/workshops/native-image/reflection/index.md

-# Understanding Reflection and GraalVM Native Image
+# Using Java Reflection with GraalVM Native Image

 ## Introduction

-This lab takes you step by step through the process of using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) to build a Java application that relies on reflection.
+This lab takes you step by step through the process of using [GraalVM Native Image](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/) to build an executable from a Java application that relies on reflection.

-GraalVM Native Image technology compiles Java code ahead-of-time into a self-contained executable file.
-Only the code that is required at run time by the application gets added into the executable file.
+GraalVM Native Image technology compiles Java code ahead-of-time into a native executable file.
+Only the code that is required at run time by the application is included in the executable file.

 An executable file produced by Native Image has several important advantages, in that it: